Kotlin/kotlinx.serialization/docs/topics/serialization-json-configuration.md

 <!--- TEST -->

-## Customizing JSON parsing behavior
+## Customize JSON parsing behavior

 Kotlin’s `Json` parser offers various settings to customize how JSON data is parsed and deserialized.